Start Printed Page 13999

 Comment: The rule should not limit the rate of a variable rate loan throughout the life of the loan.

 Response: It was not our intent for the rule to do so.
-The interest rate maximums in this rule will be applicable only at loan closing or restructuring, but then rates may fluctuate according to the bank policy that applies to other, non-guaranteed loans, without being restricted by any maximums.
+The interest rate maximums in this rule will be applicable only at loan closing or restructuring, but then rates may Start Printed Page 14001fluctuate according to the bank policy that applies to other, non-guaranteed loans, without being restricted by any maximums.
 We have clarified the provisions in this rule for variable rate loans to state that the rate maximum applies only at the time of loan closing or loan restructuring.

 Comment: A national index would reduce lenders' ability to control profit margins.